cypress-io/cypress-documentation/source/api/events/task-event.md

 The `task` event should be provided an object with string keys and function values.
 The string keys (i.e. 'seed:database') are used by {% url `cy.task()` task %} to execute the associated function.

-You can return a value from the function, or return a promise and it will be awaited by `cy.task()`.
+You can return a value from the function, or return a promise and it will be awaited by {% url `cy.task()` task %}.

 ```javascript
 on('task', {